Poodle Temperament, Energy Level, and Lifestyle Fit

 • Learn commands quickly

-Their intelligence makes training enjoyable, but it also means they need regular challenges to stay content.
+Their intelligence makes training rewarding—but also means they need regular mental challenges to stay balanced.

 Energy Levels by Poodle Size